ashleychontos/pySYD/docs/quickstart.rst

 all defaults were set and saved from the command line parser but we recently extended the software capabilities -- which means that it is more user-friendly now!

-Analogous to the command-line arguments, we have a container class :mod:`pysyd.utils.Parameters` that can easily be loaded in and modified to the user's needs.
-Initialization of a `pysyd.utils.Parameters` class object also automatically inherits all attributes from the :mod:`pysyd.utils.Constants` class.
+Analogous to the command-line arguments, we have a container class (:mod:`pysyd.utils.Parameters`) that can easily be loaded in and modified to the user's needs.
+Initialization of a `Parameters` cobject automatically inherits all attributes from the :mod:`pysyd.utils.Constants` class.

-There are two keyword arguments that the Parameter class object accepts -- `args` and `stars` -- both which are `None` by default.
-This is convenient for this case, since we do not have any parameter (i.e. argument) information *yet*.
-In fact, the :mod:`pysyd.utils.Parameters` class was also initialized in the first example but immediately knew it was executed as a script because `args` was *not* `None`.
+There are two keyword arguments that the Parameter object accepts -- `args` and `stars` -- both which are `None` by default.
+This is convenient specifically for this case, since we don't have that information *yet*.
+In fact, the :mod:`pysyd.utils.Parameters` class was also initialized in the first example but immediately knew it was executed as a script instead because `args` was *not* `None`.

 If we are going through these steps, there's probably a decent chance that we know what star we want to process.
 Therefore, we can at least provide the star name in this first step.